zkissler/kissler_ece520_final_project/README.md

 3/16 - Write/port tests for the examples and execute them (may need to research Rust test environments) 3/19 - Port over and test additional classes (Channel, State, etc) as time permits 3/21 - Submit completed project

+Building a Docker for use with Rust: docker build -t elma . docker run -it --rm --name elma elma